evamarik/2019-11-frankfurt/index.md

   <strong>Organization:</strong> We are happy to receive financial support
 	for this workshop by The Association of German Librarians (VDB - Verein Deutscher Bibliothekarinnen und Bibliothekare).
+	The workshop is jointly organized by VDB-Landesverband Nordrhein-Westfalen and instructors and helpers from ZB MED - Informationszentrum Lebenswissenschaften (ZB MED), Universitätsbibliothek Augsburg (UBA), and Hochschule der Medien Stuttgart (HdM).
 </p>

 <hr/>